People

 B.S. – Brown University, Biology

 As a graduate student, Alissa studied immune mechanisms of protection against Mycobacterium tuberculosis and has been hooked on TB and lung immunity ever since!
-She is particularly interested in studying the role of alveolar macrophages in immune responses to airborne microbes and regulation of pulmonary inflammation, using a combination of immunology, microbiology, and systems biology approaches.
-In her free time, Alissa Alissa enjoys hiking and biking through the Pioneer Valley, running after her two toddlers.
+She is interested in characterizing the role of alveolar macrophages in immune responses to airborne microbes and regulation of pulmonary inflammation, using a combination of immunology, microbiology, and systems biology approaches.
+In her free time, Alissa enjoys hiking and biking through the Pioneer Valley and running after her two kids

 Graduate Student (PhD): Pamelia Lim